 - The club hereby agrees to abide by all the B.A.S.S. rules and By-laws.

-- A club member is not eligible to participate in a club sponsored tournament when said member is 3 or more months behind on membership dues.
-Club Treasurer is responsible for notifying the member of ineligibility at the meeting or prior to the tournament.
+- A club member is NOT ELIGIBLE to participate in a club sponsored tournament when said member is 3 or more months behind on membership dues.
+Club Secretary/Treasurer is responsible for notifying the member of ineligibility at the meeting or prior to the tournament.

 Dues are as follows: